etabdi/liri-node-app/README.md

  LIRI is command line node app that takes in parameters and gives back data.LIRI will search Spotify for songs, Bands in Town for concerts, and OMDB for movies.
 It take four command options;

 The Commands are

     - concert-this
     - spotify-this-song
     - movie-this
     - do-what-it-says

-# What Each Command Do
+## What Each Command Do

-### node liri.js spotify-this-song '<song name here>'
+### node liri.js spotify-this-song 'song name here'

    This will show the following information about the song in user terminal/bash window
      - Artist(s)